Activists slam South Korea's crackdown on propaganda against North Korea | DW | 21.07.2020

 "Catering to demands from Pyongyang will make it harder to achieve practical and substantial progress in inter-Korean relations over the long term and ensure lasting peace on the peninsula," it added.
 "Adding to this course of action could increase criticism that the Moon government feels more concerned about the safety of the Kim regime than the suffering ordinary North Koreans are forced to endure."

-In New York, Thor Halvorssen, president of the Human Rights Foundation, said the decision to revoke the group's permits is a violation of freedom of speech and expression, adding that he is seeking to raise the matter in the United Nations.
+Seoul's decision to revoke the groups' operation licenses is a violation of freedom of speech and expression, Thor Halvorssen, president of the New York-based Human Rights Foundation, was quoted by The Korea Herald as saying in a recent interview with a local media outlet.

+He said his organization is seeking to raise the matter at the United Nations Working Group on Arbitrary Detention, which investigates cases of arbitrary arrest and detention, if the Korean prosecutors go ahead and indict the two defector groups.

-In a letter to Moon, the group said it was "appalled and alarmed" at the decision and accused the South Korean government of failing to meet the standard of a liberal democracy "but instead sliding dangerously into authoritarianism, in which civil activism and free speech are routinely suppressed."
+In a letter sent to South Korean President Moon on June 12, the group said it was "appalled and alarmed" at the decision and accused Seoul of failing to meet the standard of a liberal democracy "but instead sliding dangerously into authoritarianism, in which civil activism and free speech are routinely suppressed."

 UN 'disappointment'